Zunaeed-Imran/Basic_Problem_solve/README.md

 118. Merge two sorted arrays

 - Not done yet
+- This program will sort tow array and than marge them.

 119. Longest subarray having an average greater than or equal to k